 Jacob & Co. is a New York-based luxury jewellery and watchmaking house founded by Jacob Arabo — known in celebrity circles simply as "Jacob the Jeweller."
 The brand occupies a unique position in the watch world: unapologetically maximalist, deeply connected to hip-hop and entertainment culture, and technically ambitious in ways that most of its critics fail to acknowledge.

-The Billionaire III is the crown jewel of the Jacob & Co. collection.
-At 54mm in diameter it is considerably larger than the 36-40mm that contemporary watchmaking considers appropriate for a men's wristwatch.
-The entire case, dial and bracelet are set with 714 white diamonds — 504 of them on the bracelet alone — totalling 129.61 carats.
-The movement visible through the diamond-set case is itself larger than most complete watches.
+The Billionaire III is among the most extravagant pieces Jacob & Co. produces, and one of only 18 examples made.
+At 54mm in diameter it is considerably larger than the 36-40mm that contemporary watchmaking considers standard for a men's wristwatch.
+The case, inner ring, movement bridges and bracelet carry 714 white diamonds — 504 of them on the bracelet alone — totalling 129.6 carats, set in 18-carat white gold.
+The skeleton movement visible through the diamond-set case is itself larger than most complete watches.

 At 54mm, even the movement is bigger than most watches.
 The Billionaire III is not trying to be subtle.
 It is trying to be seen from across a room — and it succeeds.